 Problem 6: Progressive Retinal Atrophy (PRA)

 Progressive Retinal Atrophy (PRA) is an inherited eye disease that can lead to blindness in dogs.
-In some breeds, PRA is caused by a recessive gene (p).
 Normal vision (P) is dominant.
+In real terms, in some breeds, PRA is caused by a recessive gene (p).
 A dog breeder tests their dogs and finds that one is clear of PRA (PP) and the other is a carrier (Pp).

 - What is the probability that their puppies will develop PRA (pp)?